Knowledge is power?

 Laura Fogg-Rogers is a Research Fellow in the SCU at UWE.

-Posted on October 2, 2015, in Research, Science Communication Unit, Science festivals and tagged Brain Day, Laura Fogg Rogers, lectures, research, Science Communication Unit, science festivals, SCU, UWE Bristol.
+Posted on October 2, 2015, in Health & wellbeing, Research & projects, Science Communication, Science Communication Unit and tagged Laura Fogg Rogers, Science festivals, SCU, UWE Bristol.
 Bookmark the permalink.
 3 Comments.